mighty-gerbils/gerbil-persist/persist.md

 avoiding duplication data between multiple “uninstalled”, “installed”, “published” or “archived” versions of some program or document, or proliferation of now-redundant code for manual persistence, etc.
-Either way, resource exhaustion a serious issue with Orthogonal Persistence as with Manual Persistence.
+Either way, resource exhaustion is just as serious an issue with Orthogonal Persistence as with Manual Persistence.

 With Manual Persistence, the issue can be handled by programs at risk of